Sumesh-Suresh/Image-captioning-using-transformers/README.md

-The task of image captioning is achieved by using decoder only transformer which is inspired from the paper "[Attention is all you need.]([url](https://arxiv.org/abs/1706.03762))" <br>
+The task of image captioning is achieved by using decoder only transformer which is inspired from the paper [Attention is all you need](https://arxiv.org/abs/1706.03762) <br>

 Network Architecture: